aarpon/hrm_docs/docs/user/step2_sphericalaberration.rst

   for each Z brick in which the original data is split.
 * **Depth-dependent PSF slice by slice**: a different PSF will be generated for each slice.
-* **PSF at user-defined depth**: the user can define a specific depth for the generation of a PSF which will be used for all depths.
+* **Depth-dependent PSF on few slabs**: several PSFs will be generated for each Z brick.
+This option is memory-consuming but the best choice when the spherical aberration is very strong.

-.. note:: Notice that splitting the original data into bricks while
+.. note:: Splitting the original data into bricks while
           deconvolving not only helps to correct for spherical aberration but it also **minimizes the amount of RAM memory** needed for deconvolution.